robotframework/QuickStartGuide/QuickStart.rst

 -----------------

 Quite often several test cases are otherwise similar but they have slightly different input or output data.
-In these situations *data-driven* testing allows varying the test data without duplicating the workflow.
+In these situations *data-driven tests* allows varying the test data without duplicating the workflow.
 With Robot Framework the `[Template]` setting turns a test case into a data-driven test where the template keyword is executed using the data defined in the test case